ericgassel/VolleyComps-2.0/backend/src/README.md

 ]
 ```

-#### Requesting a column (variable)
+#### Requesting by columns (variables)

-If you are only interested in one column (variable) of data in a sheet, you can request data from a specific column by adding a query to the end of the endpoint as follows:
+If you are only interested in certain columns (variables) in a sheet, you can request data from a sheet by columns by adding a query to the end of the endpoint as follows:
-`GET /data/:spreadsheetId/:sheet?col=variable`
+`GET /data/:spreadsheetId/:sheet?col=var1,var2,var3`

-For example, say you want just the list of player numbers from Dummy School, then you would call
+For example, say you want just the list of player names and their positions from Dummy School, then you would call
-`GET /data/:spreadsheetId/:sheet?col=number`
+`GET /data/:spreadsheetId/:sheet?col=name,position`

-and that would return an array as follows:
+and that would return a JSON object as follows:

 ```
 [
-    "1",
-    "12",
-    "60",
-    "34"
+    {
+        "name": "Sally Sample",
+        "position": "OH"
+    },
+    {
+        "name": "Esther Example",
+        "position": "OPP"
+    },
+    {
+        "name": "Fairy Fake",
+        "position": "DS"
+    },
+    {
+        "name": "Goofy Goober",
+        "position": "MB"
+    }
 ]
 ```